wesleytodd/_.Eventr/README.md

 ## Un-Binding Events (off)

 Events and callbacks can be removed with the `off` function call.
-Only a single event can be removed at a time (although this might change).
+Only a single event can be removed at a time (although this might change to use a space separated list).
 The first argument is the event name or namespace (see namespaces).
 An optional second argument is the specific callback to remove.
 If no arguments are passed then all events attached to the object are removed.

     obj.off('click');  // Removes any click handlers
     obj.off('change', callback) // Removes the function `callback` from the `change` event